rust-lang/rust-forge/src/compiler/notification-groups.md

   notification group.
 Often this is an existing label, such as `O-Windows`.

-Once the MCP is seconded, here are the steps to actually create the group.
+Once the MCP is accepted, here are the steps to actually create the group.
 In some cases we include an example PR from some other group.

 * File a tracking issue in the rust-lang/compiler-team repository to collect